-We hit the space key often when we type.
-So the location of space should be below the thumb.
+We hit the space key a lot when we type, so the location of space should be below the thumb.
 This allows us to use the key without moving the hands as much.
 In my case, my hands rest on the command location naturally.

-So I set the space key on the same location as the command key with a dual-function key.
-This essentially means I’d activate space when I tap the key and I’d activate command if I hold the key down.
+I set the space key in the same location as the command key with a dual-function key.
+This essentially means that I activate space when I tap the key and I activate command when I hold the key down.

 I placed Space on the left side because I predominantly press space only with my left hand.
 I only use space occasionally with the right hand.

 You may also have noticed I added another space key as the third key in the left thumb cluster.
 I do this because lots of my keyboard shortcuts use Command and Space at the same time.

 Normal keyboards have a dedicated Enter key that’s located two keys away from the L key.
 The Moonlander only has two keys after L, so it’s impossible to let Enter be on the same location on the right side.